yyYank/Kebab/README.md

 On UNIX type environments this is gradlew and is gradlew.bat on Windows.

-For example to run the Geb test suite for the entire project you would run…
+For example to run the Kebab test suite for the entire project you would run…

     ./gradlew test